carlrafting/vanillapod/readme.md

     mount(root, container);

-    // if you don't specify a root element as a first argument to mount(), the component will mount to the body element instead mount(null, container);
+    // if you don't specify a root element as a first argument to mount(),
+    // the component will mount to the body element automatically mount(null, container);

-    // you can specify multiple components to mount mount(
+    // you can specify multiple components to mount simultaneously mount(
         root,
         container,